-Andrea Enria, Chair of the Supervisory Board of the European Central Bank (ECB) has been speaking about the harmonization of supervisory reporting across Europe during the last 20 years.
+Andrea Enria, Chair of the Supervisory Board of the European Central Bank (ECB) has been speaking about the harmonisation of supervisory reporting across Europe during the last 20 years.
 In looking to the future, Enria suggests that a genuinely integrated reporting framework is in reach noting that:

-“The latest revisions to the Capital Requirements Regulation, CRR2, provide an important legal basis for tackling the shortcoming I explained: that bank reporting is not harmonized between banking supervision and central banking functions.
+“The latest revisions to the Capital Requirements Regulation, CRR2, provide an important legal basis for tackling the shortcoming I explained: that bank reporting is not harmonised between banking supervision and central banking functions.
 Article 430c of the CRR2 provide a mandate for the EBA to assess the feasibility of developing a consistent and integrated system for collecting statistical, resolution and prudential data.”

-Enria also mentions the new Joint Bank Reporting Committee (JBRC) which, it is hoped, will play a key part in bringing together both the EBA supervisory and resolution reporting framework and central banking data integration to fulfill the integrated reporting framework objective.
+Enria also mentions the new Joint Bank Reporting Committee (JBRC) which, it is hoped, will play a key part in bringing together both the EBA supervisory and resolution reporting framework and central banking data integration to fulfil the integrated reporting framework objective.

 Two Dear CEO letters from HKMA

 The Hong Kong Monetary Authority (HKMA) has issued two Dear CEO letters to authorised institutions (AIs): one requesting enhanced security controls the binding of payment cards to contactless mobile payment services; the other clarifying the principles that should be applied by banks in the handling of unauthorised payment card transactions.

 CFTC charges and settles with Mizuho Capital Markets with $7m fine